 What is the Public Good Initiative (PGI)?

-Is the PGI formally part of the School of Public Policy and Governance?
+Is the PGI formally part of the Munk School of Global Affairs and Public Policy?

 No. While the School is very supportive of the PGI, the Initiative is directed, led and owned by students.
 However, representatives from the School sit on the PGI Advisory Board.
 The Board meets with the Coordinators two to three times a year to discuss projects, issues and concerns related to the Initiative.